The course grade will be determined as follows:

 One goal of this course is practice with oral and written technical communication.
 Clarity is a skill that is developed only through practice.

-Class participation grades will come (qualitatively) from several sources: code walkthroughs in class homework discussions, questions and comments during class lectures, questions during instructor office hours, questions and answers on piazza.
+Class participation grades will come (qualitatively) from several sources: code walkthroughs in class homework discussions, in-class exercises, questions and comments during class lectures, questions during instructor office hours, questions and answers on piazza.

 This course will abide by Penn's code of academic integrity.